Sitefinity/nextjs-renderer/docs/CI-CD.md

    If CMS is hosted on local IIS (Step 5 to 14) -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-sitefinity-cms-and-the-.net-core-renderer-on-the-same-iis)

+   If CMS is hosted in Sitefinity cloud, make sure to enter your validation key in the 'SF_CLOUD_KEY' environment variable as shown in env.development

    Configure the CMS web service -> Follow the instructions [here](https://www.progress.com/documentation/sitefinity-cms/setup-the-asp.net-core-renderer#configure-sitefinity-cms)

 4. Run in the console